-During fiscal year 2015 and the three months ended February 29, 2016, there were no transfers between the fair value measurement category levels.
+During the nine months ended August 31, 2016, there were no transfers between the fair value measurement category levels.

-NOTE 8-ACCOUNTS RECEIVABLE ARRANGEMENTS:
+NOTE 9-ACCOUNTS RECEIVABLE ARRANGEMENTS:

 The Company has an accounts receivable securitization program to provide additional capital for its operations in the United States (the "U.S. Arrangement").
 The U.S. Arrangement has a maturity date of November 4, 2016.
 One of the Company's subsidiaries, which is the borrower under the U.S. Arrangement, can borrow up to a maximum of \$600,000 based upon eligible trade accounts receivable generated by the parent company and one of its United States subsidiaries.
-The U.S. Arrangement includes an accordion feature to allow requests for an increase in the lenders' commitment by an additional \$100,000.
+The U.S. Arrangement includes an accordion feature to allow requests for an increase in the lenders' commitment by an additional \$100,000 .
 The effective borrowing cost under the U.S. Arrangement is a blended rate that includes prevailing dealer commercial paper rates and the daily London Interbank Offered Rate ("LIBOR"), plus a program fee of 0.375% p er annum based on the used portion of the commitment, and a facility fee of 0.40% per annum payable on the aggregate commitment of the lenders.
-As of February 29, 2016 and November 30, 2015, there were no borrowings outstanding under the U.S. Arrangement.
+As of August 31, 2016 , \$91,500 was outstanding under the U.S. Arrangement.
+There were no borrowings outstanding as of November 30, 2015 .